Silvian/todos/README.md

 # todos
 Novastone To-Do list project

-he application provides APIs only.
+The application provides APIs only.
 There is no web UI or client application for this service, only a stand-alone service with RESTful APIs.

 The application must be able to
 -  Use username and password (or equivalent) to log in users